FizzleDorf/AniStudio/docs/Installation.md

 # Building and Installing from Source

-*Disclaimer: builds were only tested with MSVC*
+*Disclaimer: builds were only tested with MSVC for windows and Gcc for Linux*

 ## Requirements